 If you’re looking for boba or bubble tea in Birmingham, chances are you won’t find much.
-The city and the state of Alabama isn’t quite as diverse when it comes ethnic foods and drinks like bubble tea or boba.
+The city and the state of Alabama aren’t quite as diverse when it comes to ethnic foods and drinks like bubble tea or boba.
 That’s okay though!
-There still are some places that you can try (we found them).
+There are still some boba places that you can try (we found them for you).

 Anywho, let’s get back into the best boba places in Birmingham.

 Thirstea cafe is probably one of the better bubble tea shops you’ll find around the city.
 It has a little over 100+ reviews so it only makes sense that for the majority, it’s quite delicious.
 A few of the most popular boba flavors here include: almond milk tea, Thai iced milk tea and taro milk tea… all with boba pearls added.

 Another neat aspect about Thirstea Cafe is that they have board games too.
 The environment is family friendly and is very open to people ordering their delicious milk tea and hanging around for a bit.
 Visitors sip on their milk tea and play some board games.
 They have a selection of games like Jenga or card games with a regular playing deck of cards.